University of New Brunswick: Notable alumni

-As of 2020, the University of New Brunswick reports 90,000 living alumni, with over 39,000 in New Brunswick.
+As of 2023, the University of New Brunswick reports over 95,000 living alumni, with 41,715 in New Brunswick.

 Media

 The university presses, The Baron and The Brunswickan, are members of Canadian University Press.
 Publishing since 1867, The Brunswickan is the oldest official student publication in Canada.

 UNB is also home to several notable magazines and journals, such as The Fiddlehead and Studies in Canadian Literature.